freddyox/freddyox.github.io/_posts/2018-10-13-bayesian_classifier.md

 this is done on purpose as I know where the data came from and I want to see how the calculation classifies this object based on the above assumptions.
-In this case, the red circle labeled as 1 has an 84% chance of belonging to Class A, a 1% chance of belonging to Class B, and a 14% chance of belonging to Class C. This unseen point would therefore be classified as type A.
-Here is another example in which the calculations are explicitly shown, see the figure and table below.
+In this case, the red circle labeled as 1 has an 84% chance of belonging to Class A, a 1% chance of belonging to Class B, and a 14% chance of belonging to Class C. This unseen point would therefore be classified as a member of Class A. Here is another example in which the calculations are explicitly shown, see the figure and table below.
  <figure>
   <img src="/images/bayes_classifier/bayesian_example2.png" alt="" height="99%" width="99%">